 - Radar Sense - Daredevil's heightened senses allow him to "see" what's around him.
 His radar sense is similar to echolocation.

-- Super Hearing - Daredevil's hearing functions so well he can hear a person's heartbeat at a distance of over twenty feet, or people whispering on the other side of a standard soundproof wall.
+- Super Hearing - Daredevil's hearing functions so well he can hear a person's heartbeat at a distance of over forty yards, or people whispering on the other side of a standard soundproof wall, at a distance of more than twenty yards.
+While standing on a rooftop, and focusing his concentration, Daredevil can hear all of the sounds that a city and it's populace produces for a radius of 5 miles.

 - Super Touch - Daredevil's sense of touch is so acute that his fingers can feel the ink on a page allowing him to read by touch.
 He can also feel minute temperature and pressure changes, including body heat from people standing nearby.